Critical properties of the prethermal Floquet Time Crystal: Introduction

-Large-$N$ methods have proven to be very useful in understanding diverse systems ranging from impurity models \cite{Read83,Ratiani09, Mitra11}, Kondo lattice models \cite{Read84}, and strange metals \cite{SY93, Kitaev15}.
+Non-perturbative approaches such as the large-$N$ limit have proven to be very useful in understanding diverse systems ranging from impurity models \cite{Read83,Ratiani09, Mitra11}, Kondo lattice models \cite{Read84}, and strange metals \cite{SY93, Kitaev15}.
 In this paper, we address the question of universality in the context of the transition to a FTC by studying the periodically driven $O(N)$ model.
 In the absence of the drive, and depending on the value of $N$, this model is a textbook example for studying the transition to various broken symmetry phases both in equilibrium~\cite{Eyal1996, Moshe2003}, and out of equilibrium, due to, e.g., a quantum quench \cite{Sotiriadis2009,Sotiriadis2010,Sciolla2011,Sciolla2013,Chandran2013,Schmalian2014,Schmalian2015,Tavora2015,Maraga2015, Smacchia2015,Maraga2016,Chiocchetta2016,Lemonik2016,Chiocchetta2017}.
 In addition, the model can be exactly solved in the limit $N\to \infty$, providing access to equilibrium and non-equilibrium collective behaviors and critical properties beyond perturbation theory \cite{Moshe2003, Maraga2015, Lemonik2016}.

 This paper is organized as follows.
 In Section \ref{sec:model} we present the model, outline the setup of the problem, and summarize the Gaussian results.
 In Section \ref{sec:oneloop} we present the perturbative one-loop calculation and discuss its effect on the phase diagram and on the correlation length.
 In Sections \ref{sec:nu} and \ref{sec:beta} we determine the exact expressions of the exponents $\nu$ and $\beta$ in the limit $N\to \infty$ and to $O(\epsilon)$ where $\epsilon= 4-d$, $d$ being the spatial dimension.
 In Section \ref{sec:aging} we present results for aging following a quench, also in the limit $N\rightarrow \infty$ and to $O(\epsilon)$.
-In Section \ref{sec:spatial} we present results for the spatial structure of the correlation functions that are obtained as a linear response to a perturbing potential.
+In Section \ref{sec:spatial} we investigate the spatial structure of the correlation functions that are obtained as a linear response to a perturbing potential.
 We present our conclusions in Section \ref{sec:conclu}.
-Intermediate details of the calculations are presented in several Appendices.
+Intermediate details of the calculations are reported in several Appendices.